Skip to main content

 Lymphomas start in immune system cells called lymphocytes.
 These cancers most often start in lymph nodes or in other lymph tissues, like the tonsils or thymus.
 They can also affect the bone marrow and other organs.
 Symptoms depend on where the cancer starts and can include weight loss, fever, sweats, tiredness (fatigue), and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.

-For more information see Non-Hodgkin Lymphoma in Children and Hodgkin Lymphoma.
+For more information, see Non-Hodgkin Lymphoma in Children and Hodgkin Lymphoma.

 Rhabdomyosarcoma

-Rhabdomyosarcoma starts in cells that normally develop into skeletal muscles.
+Rhabdomyosarcoma starts in cells that normally develop into skeletal muscle cells.
 (These are the muscles that we control to move parts of our body.)
 This type of cancer can start nearly any place in the body, including the head and neck, groin, belly (abdomen), pelvis, or in an arm or leg.
 It may cause pain, swelling (a lump), or both.
 This is the most common type of soft tissue sarcoma in children.
 It makes up about 3% of childhood cancers.

-For more information see Rhabdomyosarcoma.
+For more information, see Rhabdomyosarcoma.

 Retinoblastoma